 - 1. Analyze major biological concepts and discriminate how these concepts are connected within various areas of the biological and physical sciences. - 2.
 Apply scientific methodology in the form of designing and conducting experiments and evaluating hypotheses. - 3.
 Collect data through use of laboratory techniques that include, but are not limited to, light microscopy, gel electrophoresis, spectrophotometry, and demonstrate appropriate lab safety.

 Career Opportunities in BIOLOGY

-Students who complete a baccalaureate degree in Biology or a similar major may be hired in the major or allied fields as a biomedical engineer, geneticist, pharmacologist, botanist, aquatic biologist, clinical lab technologist, food/drug inspector, fish and game warden or environmental specialist.
+Students who complete a baccalaureate degree in Biology or a similar major may be hired in the major or allied fields of medicine, dentistry, epidemiology, toxicology, genetics, microbiology, bioinformatics, botany, zoology, and ecology.